kobi2294/MvvmKit/README.md

 * Better usage of the IDisposable Pattern
 * Complementary classes for TPL
 * A set of Delegate classes that rely on Weak References so they allow the target to be garbage collected
-* A set of WPF controls that uspport Unidirectional Data Binding
+* A set of WPF controls that support Unidirectional Data Binding
 * And many more extensions and helpers